- It is the policy of the UIC that OPRS staff must capture and document decisions at both convened review and in the expedited review process.

 - Initial Review, Amendment and Continuing Review Documentation:

-- Determinations required by the regulations and UIC policy and protocol-specific findings justifying those determinations (Refer to applicable policies and procedures for detailed requirements):
+- Determinations required by the regulations and UIC policy (Refer to applicable policies and procedures for detailed requirements):

-- Research involving deception cannot be approved unless the IRB finds that waiver of the required elements of informed consent is warranted when applying the criteria in 45 CFR 46.116(d).
+- Research involving deception cannot be approved unless the IRB finds that an alteration of informed consent is warranted when applying the criteria in 45 CFR 46.116(d) and, for VA research reviewed by CHAIRb, 38 CFR 16.116(d).

 - Waiver or Alteration of HIPAA Authorization.